Reheating in tachyonic inflationary models: Effects on the large scale curvature perturbations: The transition from tachyon driven inflation to the radiation dominated epoch

 The notations and conventions we shall adopt are as follows.
 We shall set $\hbar=c=1$, but shall display $G$ explicitly, and define the Planck mass to be $M_{_{\rm Pl}}=\l(8\, \pi\, G\r)^{-1/2}$.
 We shall work with the metric signature of $(+,-,-,-)$.
 We shall express the various quantities in terms of the cosmic time~$t$, and we shall denote differentiation with respect to~$t$ by an overdot.
 While we shall use the subscript $i$ to denote the spatial components of, say, the momentum flux associated with the matter fields, the subscripts $\alpha$ and $\beta$ shall refer to the two components of matter.

-\section{The transition from tachyon driven inflation to the radiation\\ dominated epoch}
+\section{The transition from tachyon driven inflation to the radiation dominated epoch}

 In this section, we shall discuss the background equations describing the evolution of the tachyon that is interacting with a perfect fluid.
-Assuming the perfect fluid to be radiation, we shall construct scenarios of transition from tachyon driven inflation to radiation domination for the following three possible types of the decay rate $\Gamma$ [cf. Eq.~\eref{eq:QF} below] of the inflaton into radiation: (i)~a constant, (ii)~dependent on the tachyon, and (iii)~explicitly dependent on time~\cite{matarrese-2003}.
+Assuming the perfect fluid to be radiation, we shall construct scenarios of transition from tachyon driven inflation to radiation domination for the following two possible types of the decay rate $\Gamma$ [cf. \eq{eq:QF} below] of the inflaton into radiation: (i)~a constant, and (ii)~dependent on the tachyon~\cite{matarrese-2003}.